 The goals of this paper are as follows.
-First, we will give a full account of the basic long extender theory, at the level of $\kappa^+$-supercompact.
+First, we will give a full account of the basic long extender theory at the level of $\kappa^+$-supercompactness.
 Our account will work with a new hierarchy, different from Woodin's and Neeman-Steel's, one whose features are much closer to the features in the short extender hierarchy.
-It seems likely that this hierarchy should, however, be translatable into the Woodin or the Neeman-Steel hierarchy.
+(It seems likely that this hierarchy should, however, be translatable into the Woodin or the Neeman-Steel hierarchy.)
 We will establish stronger, and more traditional, condensation and initial segment condition properties for this hierarchy.
-For example, normal meaures of extenders on the sequence will themselves be on the sequence.
+For example, normal measures of extenders on the sequence will themselves be on the sequence.
 We will also analyse Dodd-solidity, and our hierarchy will be designed with this built in.
 And although this is a coarse property (given a premouse $M$ with active extender $F$, it demands that certain fragments of $F$ are already in $M$, but does not demand anything about how they are derived from the extender sequence of $M$), it fails for the Neeman-Steel hierarchy (and presumably for Woodin's also, based on remarks in \cite{nsp1}).
-Voellmer \cite{voellmer} proved some condensation facts for the Neeman-Steel hierarchy.
-We will establish the analogues here, but also some more condensation facts not proved there (some of which are provably false there when taken literally, but which should yield corresponding theorems when appropriately modified).
+In this regard, we will prove the following results (all the premice below are those in the hierarchy introduced in this paper):